Paul Robinson (footballer, born 1982): Portsmouth

 On 6 August 2014 Robinson joined Portsmouth in a one-month loan deal.
 He scored his first goal against Mansfield in a 1–1 home draw.
 His loan ended when his contract was cancelled by parent club Millwall on 6 January 2015.
 The next day, Robinson signed an 18-month contract with Portsmouth.
 His first and second goals for Pompey came against Mansfield and Cambridge United.

 Robinson was appointed Portsmouth captain for the forthcoming 2015/16 season, but departed the club on 31 July 2015 by mutual consent.

 AFC Wimbledon

 On 3 August 2015, Robinson joined AFC Wimbledon on a one-year deal after a trial.
 Robinson scored his first goal for the club in a 4–1 win at Cambridge United on 2 January 2016.

 He was released by AFC Wimbledon at the end of the 2017–18 season.

 Havant & Waterlooville

-On the 14th of June 2018 Robinson joined semi-professional club Havant & Waterlooville F.C. in their maiden season in the National League.
+On 14 June 2018 Robinson joined semi-professional club Havant & Waterlooville F.C. in their maiden season in the National League.

 Coaching career

 Portsmouth

-On the 28th of June 2018 Robinson rejoined Portsmouth F.C. as a defensive coach, linking up with former Millwall manager Kenny Jackett.
+On 28 June 2018 Robinson rejoined Portsmouth as a defensive coach, linking up with former Millwall manager Kenny Jackett.